brightly-salty/qbcanon/arts-humanities/humanities/thought/philosophy.md

 ### Jeremy Bentham

-Founder of modern utilitarianism.
-It is the "greatest happiness of the greatest number that is the measure of right and wrong"
+Founder of modern utilitarianism, saying that it is the "greatest happiness of the greatest number that is the measure of right and wrong."
+He was a lawyer but he became disillusioned with law after hearing the lectures of William Blackstone, whom he thought ignored the social consequences of law.
+He was a leading proponent of the classical school of criminology and advocated the use of a new type of prison which he called the "panopticon".

+Introduction to the Principles of Morals and Legislation

+- his legal and social theory

 ### George Berkley